Skip to contents

 elements

-named character vector with column names of Zn, Sn, and Pb concentrations.
+named character vector with column names of Sn, Zn, and Pb concentrations.

 name of the column in df with the identifiers of each row.
 Default to ID.